python/devguide/committing.rst

 significant improvements, or backwards-incompatible changes), then an entry in the ``What's New in Python`` document (in ``Doc/whatsnew/``) should be added as well.
-Changes that affect documentation only generally do not require a news entry.
+Changes that affect documentation only generally do not require a NEWS entry.

 There are two notable exceptions to this general principle, and they both relate to changes that:

-* Already have a news entry
+* Already have a NEWS entry
 * Have not yet been included in any formal release (including alpha and beta releases)